 What Are Lead Capture Pages

 Are you someone that’s new to online marketing and you just wish someone would explain the basics to you?
-Well, in this post in this we’re going to cover lead capture pages.
+Well, in this post we’re going to explain what are lead capture pages.

 Today you’ll learn what a landing page is, why you need one, why they’re so important and the must-haves for a successful landing page.
 Simply put a lead capture page is a type of page that is specifically used to capture information about your leads which are also called opt-ins.